poudelmezone/birthday/README.md

 #### [See it Live](https://poudelmezone.github.io/birthday)

-It was a birthday of my sister and I wanted to wish her in a special way.
+It was the birthday of my sister and I wanted to wish her in a special way.
 So I put together this animated web page real quick to say Happy Birthday.

 Feel free to use it to wish your friend if you want.
 You can get it running in a few easy steps: